mapping-elections/site/_maps/meae.congressional.congress18.tn.county.md

 The map for this election is incomplete due to the lack of returns in a few areas.

+Following the 1820 Census, Tennessee gained three seats in the House of Representatives.

 Tennessee used a district system for electing members to Congress.
-Tennessee was apportioned three more seats in the House of Representatives.

 ::: {.results-table}
 <table>